-- Jazz Jamboree in the beautiful, unspoilt Queensferry which will include traditional and big swing jazz as well as vocal jazz for the lovers of the genre, this is the place to be.
+Jazz Jamboree in the beautiful, unspoiled Queensferry which will include traditional and big swing jazz as well as vocal jazz for the lovers of the genre, this is the place to be.

 Saturday 13th September heralds a massive FIREWORKS DISPLAY and a Torchlit procession by 2014 torchbearers –– the torchbearers will form a line which will span the whole of the bridge, lighting it up before the fireworks display which will be fired at precisely 10:06pm (as a nod to the length of the road bridge at 1006 metres) – there will be loads to do with a huge outdoor Ceilidh and live performances from local band Big Country alongside a special performance by Bwani Junction and world-class food and drink concessions on both sides of the bridge.

-If you don’t want to ‘slum it’ with everyone else, you could of course take the more gentile route and either take your loved ones to the Queensferry Grand Hotel for a massive four course dinner overlooking the fireworks display venue or get yourselves on board the yacht ‘Inspired Capital’ to see the fireworks display from the water.
+If you don’t want to ‘slum it’ with everyone else, you could of course take the more gentle route and either take your loved ones to the Queensferry Grand Hotel for a massive four-course dinner overlooking the fireworks display venue or get yourselves on board the yacht ‘Inspired Capital’ to see the fireworks display from the water.

 It should be quite a sight to see with the 50 years in lights on the front of the bridge and the span full of torchbearers alongside some top class pyrotechnics choreographed to music which will be viewed by an anticipated crowd of around 100,000 visitors.